sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/index.rst

 Work with instances
 -------------------
-Two common issues that developers have with traditional RDS relate to peformance: increasing the amount of IO transactions per second, for example, or reducing application latency.
-Because of this, our instances were re-designed from the ground-up with two primary features in mind:
+Two common issues that developers have with a traditional RDS relate to peformance: increasing the amount of IO transactions per second, for example, or reducing application latency.
+Because of this, our instances were designed from the ground up with two primary features in mind:

 * *Performance*.
-By using Container-based virtualization, instances are allocated the resources they truly need and there is no compute power waste like there is with traditional virtualization.
+By using container-based virtualization, instances are allocated the resources they truly need and there is no compute power waste such as with traditional virtualization.
 As a result, things are faster and more efficient.

 * *Reliability*.
 We use fault-tolerant components, such as: RAID levels for individual drives, multi-tenant environments across different nodes, as well as dedicated power supplies and network adapters.
 This means you have redundancy both from a hardware level and a software level.